25 Sep How Zeek IDS can Help Security Capture Institutional Knowledge for Cyber Alert Enrichment and Better Network Traffic Analysis

 * * *

-The Bricata team will present on this topic at BroCon 2018 which is being held Hyatt Regency Crystal City in Arlington, Va.
-The session, “Network Enrichment for Analysis and Threat Hunting” is scheduled for Friday, October 12, 2018, starting at 9:00 a.m.
+The Bricata team presented this topic at the annual Zeek conference held at the Hyatt Regency Crystal City in Arlington, Va.
+The session, “Network Enrichment for Analysis and Threat Hunting” was recorded and is embedded below.

 If you enjoyed this post, you might also like: